-- A. Administrative officers of educational institutions in the United States shall familiarize themselves with federal and state legal requirements concerning wages and hours, child labor, age certification, working conditions, labor records, and regulations for health, sanitation, and safety, for the purpose of bringing the institutions into full compliance with such requirements. - B. Administrators of institutions having industries engaged in interstate commerce shall familiarize themselves with all applicable federal and state regulations. - C. Questions concerning the broad application, the general interpretation, establishment of programs, standards and policies of the above laws as pertaining to Seventh-day Adventist institutions, shall be taken up with the national office of the Department of Labor through the Office of Education of the North American Division.
+A. Administrative officers of educational institutions in the United States shall familiarize themselves with federal and state legal requirements concerning wages and hours, child labor, age

+- certification, working conditions, labor records, and regulations for health, sanitation, and safety, for the purpose of bringing the institutions into full compliance with such requirements. - B. Administrators of institutions having industries engaged in interstate commerce shall familiarize themselves with all applicable federal and state regulations. - C. Questions concerning the broad application, the general interpretation, establishment of programs, standards and policies of the above laws as pertaining to Seventh-day Adventist institutions, shall be taken up with the national office of the Department of Labor through the Office of Education of the North American Division.
 Items concerning specific information and details of day-to-day operations, such as eligibility, number of permits allowed, and working conditions, etc. are to be obtained from the regional offices of the Department of Labor. - D. School administrators shall keep themselves informed in respect to new labor legislation and its application as it is enacted.
 (FEA 40 40)

-1888:03 Reporting of Suspected Child Abuse Cases
+1888:20 Reporting of Suspected Child Abuse Cases

 Each conference shall develop a process which complies with public law for reporting child abuse.
 All employees shall be familiar with and follow applicable laws.
+Mandated reporting is required by law and each employee is responsible for following state requirements.